twisted-nematic57/twisted-nematic57/README.md

 </p>

 - 🔭 I wonder if aliens exist 🤔
 - 🌱 I just realized how impossible it is to host servers reliably.
+My Gitea was online for a glorious three weeks before PostgreSQL sneezed.
-- 👯 I’m looking to collaborate on [3dOS](https://github.com/HackerDaGreat57/3dOS.git) when I finish laying the groundwork on my private Gitea server.
-(It's private 'cause Cloudflare is greedy and won't allow big amounts of data on their network on the free plan.)
+- 📝 I'm currently making stuff that will be open-source in the future when it's ready for publicity, because if I put the alpha version in front of you right now then you'll think I'm mad
 - 💬 Ask me about any C/C++ coding questions, if you have any
 - 📫 How to reach me: `HackerDaGreat57@gmail.com` or `HackerDaGreat57#2046` on Discord
 - 😄 Pronouns: He/Him
-- 🧐 Why are you reading this?
+- 🧐 Having fun reading my README, eh?
+Well, read this:
 - ⚡ Fun (actually pretty sad) fact: I don't get any allowance 😔
 <p align="center">